Best Fish Finder Under $1000

 garmin echomap uhd2 73sv unit

-2. Humminbird Helix 7 CHIRP Mega SI GPS G4N
+2. Humminbird Helix 7 CHIRP MEGA SI GPS G4N

 humminbird helix 7 MEGA SI